ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

 [HDFS](https://hadoop.apache.org/docs/r1.2.1/hdfs_design.html) is a distributed file system for remote data storage.

-`MergeTree` family table engines is able to store data to HDFS using a disk with type `HDFS`.
+`MergeTree` family table engines can store data to HDFS using a disk with type `HDFS`.

 Configuration markup:
 ``` xml